openode-io/openode-www/public/documentation/platform/dns.md

 We also provide an A Record in case you want to test it with an A Record.
 However, it is worth noting that the provided IP *can* change over time, and so it is not recommended.

+### ---

+## Alias a custom domain to an opeNode subdomain

+It is not currently possible to add a custom domain (myexample.com) alias to a subdomain (myexample.openode.io).

+You can however set an **Host** header, as follows with curl:

+    curl -H "Host: myexample.openode.io" https://myexample.com/